 The Netflix original movie picked up 10 Oscar nominations, including Best Picture, Best Director, and Best Director.

 There Will Be Blood (2007)

 Paul Thomas Anderson has created some of the most breathtaking indie-style films of the last three decades, and There Will Be Blood might be his best.

 Daniel Day-Lewis stars as Daniel Plainview, an oilman in this loose adaptation of Upton Sinclair’s Oil!
-In the film, Plainview is striking oil at the expense of towns that he leaves dead in his wake.
+Plainview is striking oil at the expense of towns that he leaves dead in his wake in the film.

-He ends up meeting a young evangelist named Eli (Paul Dano), who tries to stand in his way.
+He meets a young evangelist named Eli (Paul Dano), who tries to stand in his way.
 What results is a battle of wills where one man must fall.

 The Social Network (2010)